jbcodeforce/eda-demo-order-gitops/README.md

 * Added scripts to deploy the gitops, pipelines operators
 * Added a bootstrap folder to define gitops and operator declaration and to create an ArgoCD project
-* Defined a script to install IBM Catalogs
+* Defined a script to install IBM Catalogs and Cloud Pak for Integration components

 ## How to use it